iamdcj/es-whatever/src/modules/README.md

 It is commonplace for modules to be referenced in other parts of an application, whether that be a part of a module, multiple parts of a module, or all parts of a module. **It is this export/import functionality that makes modules useful.**

 **`a-module,js`**

-If we add export statements to our module bindings, we can then use them elsewheere in the application.s
+If we add export statements to a module binding, we can then reference it elsewhere in the application;

 ```
 const userName = "David";